mitjanikolaus/childes-speech-acts/README.md

 # Speech Act Annotations
-Repository for classification of speech acts in child-caregiver conversations using CRFs, LSTMs and Transformers.
+Classification of speech acts in child-caregiver conversations using CRFs, LSTMs and Transformers.
 As recommended by the [CHAT transcription format](https://talkbank.org/manuals/CHAT.pdf), we use INCA-A as speech acts annotation scheme.

+This repository contains code accompanying the following papers:

+**Large-scale Study of Speech Acts' Development Using Automatic Labelling**
+_In Proceedings of the 43nd Annual Meeting of the Cognitive Science Society.
+(2021)_
+Mitja Nikolaus, Juliette Maes, Jeremy Auguste, Laurent Prévot and Abdellah Fourtassi (* Joint first authors)

+**Modeling Speech Act Development in Early Childhood: The Role of Frequency and Linguistic Cues.**
+_In Proceedings of the 43nd Annual Meeting of the Cognitive Science Society.
+(2021)_
+Mitja Nikolaus, Juliette Maes and Abdellah Fourtassi

 # Environment
 An anaconda environment can be setup by using the `environment.yml` file: